AdobeDocs/experience-platform.en/help/xdm/schema/composition.md

 Schemas are composed using the following formula:

-**Class + Field Group&ast; = XDM Schema**
+**Class + Schema Field Group&ast; = XDM Schema**

-&ast;A schema is composed of a class and zero or more field groups.
+&ast;A schema is composed of a class and zero or more schema field groups.
 This means that you could compose a dataset schema without using field groups at all.

 ### Class {#class}